salesgineer/drawbridge/moat-chrome/rules-templates/README.md

 ### 2. Process Annotations with AI
 In Cursor, run this command to process your UI feedback:
 ```
-Use @.moat/process-moat-tasks.mdc
+Use @.moat/drawbridge-workflow.mdc
 ```

 The AI will:
-- ✅ Process one task at a time
+- ✅ Intelligently choose the best processing mode (Step, Batch, or YOLO)
-- ✅ Show you exactly what it changed
+- ✅ Show you exactly what it changed with visual context
-- ✅ Wait for your approval before continuing
+- ✅ Handle task dependencies and grouping automatically
-- ✅ Update your code with clean, professional changes
+- ✅ Update your code with production-quality changes

 ## 📁 Files in This Directory

-- **`process-moat-tasks.mdc`** - Main command for processing UI tasks
+- **`drawbridge-workflow.mdc`** - Unified intelligent workflow for processing UI tasks
-- **`moat-workflow.mdc`** - Advanced workflow and batch processing
 - **`moat-tasks.md`** - Your current task list (auto-generated)
 - **`moat-tasks-detail.json`** - Technical task data (auto-generated)
 - **`config.json`** - Moat settings for this project